Code organization

 end

-In addition to the locally-defined procedure foo
+In the module shown above, not only is the locally-defined procedure foo

 and mul64